PAPELL

 Überflieger

-The ‘Überflieger’ competition organised by the German Aerospace Centre (DLR) offers students from all over Germany the opportunity to conduct their own experiment on the International Space Station (ISS).
+The “Überflieger” competition, organized by the German Aerospace Center (DLR), offers students from across Germany the opportunity to conduct their own experiment on the International Space Station (ISS).
 The experiment will then be installed and supervised by ESA astronaut Alexander Gerst.
-Of all the applications, the eight best proposals were selected by DLR experts and delegations from the student teams were invited to a selection workshop at the DLR Space Administration in Bonn.
-Here they presented their experiment ideas and answered technical questions from the expert jury.
-A total of three experiments were selected for realisation on the ISS.
-After completion, testing and handover, the students will also be able to experience the launch of their experiment live on site in 2018.
+From all the applications, DLR experts selected the eight best proposals, and delegations from the student teams were invited to a selection workshop at the DLR Space Administration in Bonn.
+Here, they presented their experiment ideas and answered technical questions from the expert jury.
+A total of three experiments were selected for execution on the ISS.
+After completion, testing, and handover, the students will also have the opportunity to witness the launch of their experiment live on-site in 2018.

-The members of the University of Stuttgart’s student small satellite group ‘KSat e.V.’ applied to DLR with two experiment ideas, STELLA and PAPELL.
-The PAPELL experiment was finally accepted and is now being developed.
+The members of the student small satellite group at the University of Stuttgart, “KSat e.V.”, applied to the German Aerospace Center (DLR) with two experiment ideas, STELLA and PAPELL.
+The PAPELL experiment was ultimately accepted and is now being developed.

 Timeline